ThomasCarstens/jekyll/_posts/project/2021-01-17-covid-data-viz.md

       alt: "Police in the streets of "
       title: "Subject categories, Try 2"
 ---
-# Is there evidence that mobility affects surges in COVID infection?

-{% include gallery id="gallery" caption="Was the military presence worth it?" %}
+# Deaths in South Africa

 My statistical analysis links up human mobility in South Africa to surges in infection.
-I wish to have a data-driven idea whether significant human movement affects Covid infections significantly.
+I wish to have a data-driven idea whether significant human movement affects covid infections significantly.
 Using the Google Mobility Reports, I will be comparing the spikes in Virus infections to human movement in South Africa between 1 December 2020 and 29 December 2020.

-## Deaths in South Africa due to Covid-19 over December 2020
+{% include gallery id="gallery" caption="Deaths in South Africa due to Covid-19 over December 2020" %}

-{% include gallery id="gallery" caption="Data from 2019-nCoV Data Repository and Dashboard for South Africa" %}

 My hypothesis H0 is: there is no significant correlation between human movement and virus propagation in South Africa of such period.

-## Mobility Trends for South Africans over December 2020
+{% include gallery id="gallery" caption="Was the military presence worth it?" %}

 <div class="flourish-embed flourish-chart" data-src="visualisation/4990512"><script src="https://public.flourish.studio/resources/embed.js"></script></div>